zeixcom/ui-element/CONTRIBUTING.md

 ---

-Thank you for contributing to El Truco! 🚀
+Thank you for contributing to Le Truc! 🚀